FermiDirak/Formulate/README.md

 Ideally it would be, but Flow doesn't support generic typeguards.
 Until it does, both FormData and FormInput must be explicitly typed.
 In the future there will be an eslint rule to keep both in sync.

+__I'd like to give feedback / express my appreciation for this project.
+How can I do so?__

+Submit a github issue, even if it's only to show appreciation and support.
+Be sure to use the appropriate tag though!

 ## TODO

 * Build above mentioned eslint rule to keep FormData and FormInput types in sync